Alka-Seltzer PM Side Effects

 19. Hopfenbeck JR, Cowley DS, Radant A, Greenblatt DJ, Roybyrne PP "Effects of diphenhydramine on human eye movements."
 Psychopharmacology (Berl) 118 (1995): 280-6

-Not all side effects for Alka-Seltzer PM may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Alka-Seltzer PM may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Alka-Seltzer PM (aspirin / diphenhydramine)